jina-ai/docs/chapters/jina_box/index.md

 - Easy-to-use web component for Jina search backend
 - Users can drag and drop multi-modal data as search queries
-- Webcam and microphone support (in progress, contributions welcome! ❤️)
 - Visualize search results in a dropdown list or separate container
 - Highly customizable